In 1995, the Texas Legislature created the Public Education Grant (PEG)

 6. Do PEG calculations use the same accountability subset used for state accountability ratings?

-8. Are specific student groups evaluated for PEG or All Students only?
+7. Are specific student groups evaluated for PEG or all students only?

-The parent contacts the destination district and submits a written transfer request.
+The parent contacts the district to which they wish to transfer their child and submits a written transfer request.
 Either the PEG notification letter from the home district or the PEG List provides adequate justification for the transfer request.

-11. Can a PEG-listed school deny a student the right to request a transfer to a school in another district?
+9. Can a PEG-listed school deny a student the right to request a transfer to another district's school?